-Sunspots are little areas of hyperpigmentation, that are part of the ‘natural’ ageing process and are generally harmless (although they can be unsightly).
+Sunspots are little areas of hyperpigmentation that are generally harmless (although they can be unsightly).
 They’re caused by years of sun exposure, which triggers pigment-producing cells called melanocytes in your skin to produce more pigment in a small concentrated area.

-This excess pigment is triggered in response to injury (sun damage), sort of the way scar tissue forms after a cut or puncture wound.
-Unlike moles that tend to ‘stick out’ above the skin, sunspots aren’t raised at all - run your finger over a sunspot, and it will feel just as smooth as the skin around it.
+This excess pigment is triggered in response to injury (sun damage), sort of in the same way scar tissue forms after a cut or puncture wound.
+Unlike moles that tend to‘stick out’ above the skin, sunspots aren’t raised at all — run your finger over a sunspot and it will feel just as smooth as the skin around it.

-Just because sunspots are considered harmless doesn’t mean they should be ignored however.
-The problem with sunspots (and with moles, for that matter) is that skin cancer in its earlier stages can look very much like a flat, brownish spot (see below).
-Which means that if you ignore an area of hyper pigmentation on your skin, you could be delaying treatment for what may turn out to be melanoma.
+But just because sunspots are considered harmless doesn’t mean they should be ignored.
+The problem with sunspots (and moles, for that matter) is that skin cancer in its earlier stages can also look very much like a flat, brownish spot (as you can see in the image below).
+This means that if you ignore an area of hyperpigmentation on your skin, you could be delaying treatment for what may turn out to be melanoma.